-Increasingly, #NPIs are integrating digital health solutions (web-based interface, e-Health apps for mobile devices, electronic pill box, serious games, etc.) as well as technology solutions (motion sensors, e-cigarette, etc.).
-They do not include surgery, radiation therapy, gene therapy or drug treatments, which are also called conventional therapies in this Blog.
+Increasingly, NPIs are integrating digital health solutions (web-based interface, e-Health apps for mobile devices, electronic pill box, serious games, etc.) as well as technology solutions (motion sensors, e-cigarette, etc.).
+They do not include surgery, radiation therapy, gene therapy or drug treatments, which are also called conventional therapies in this blog.

 “NPIs are complementary to biological or surgical treatments” (Ninot, 2013).
 They often potentiate their action (for example, improving adherence).
 They rarely are alternatives to them.
 They involve the active participation of patients, who often adopt new health behaviors.

-The other names of #NPIs
+The other names of non-pharmacological interventions (NPIs)

 NPIs are known under several designations, which vary according to countries, healthcare, educational and social service specializations.
 Those appellations include: